D5223, 5223, 25073

 The continuing shortage of power on the Western Region allowed many strangers to reach deep into its territory, the 18.00 Riverside – East Usk frequently featuring pairs of Class 25s, November 14th had 25193 & 25073

-The first recorded working for 1975 took place on April 10th with 25073 working the three coach 10.50 Ely - Ipswich.
+The first recorded passenger working for 1975 took place on April 10th with 25073 working the three coach 10.54 Cambridge - Ipswich.
+This train had arrived as empty coaching stock at Cambridge and departed 20 minutes late.
 May 24th found 25073 & 25065 on the Derby - Norwich - Yarmouth - Norwich - Walsall diagram.
 Two days later (26th) the same pair were on a Nuneaton - Whitley Bay excursion.

 On April 10th 25073 & 25074 were noted northbound through Leamington Spa with a day excursion to??